StaticJsCMS/static-cms/website/content/docs/middleman.md

 <%= yield %>
 ```

-Now that we have a functioning blog, let's get started with Simple CMS!
+Now that we have a functioning blog, let's get started with Static CMS!

-## Add Simple CMS to your site
+## Add Static CMS to your site

 Create two files in a new folder called `admin`, `index.html` and `config.yml`.
 Also add an `upload` folder in the images directory that will function as our `media_folder`.
 ```bash